Education HELP ALERT® Blogs

 • Include information about key personnel and experts who will administer the program.

 • Look for a grant writing expert who can assist you with your application and proposal or even write both for you.
-Contact RFT if your school or district needs funding for a staff protection system with mobile panic buttons which enable teachers to call for immediate assistance.
+Contact RFT if your school or district needs funding for a staff protection system with mobile panic buttons that enable teachers to call for immediate assistance.
 We have experts we can refer to you to help with any grant application and proposal.

 Help Alert® For Schools